-Data on per capita egg production (i.e., number of eggs in a clutch) and the proportion of individuals likely to have spawned within 24 hours of collection (as determined by the hydrated status of the eggs) are collected monthly at Wheeler North Reef, San Mateo, and Barn during summer through autumn and used to evaluate this standard.
+Data on per capita egg production (i.e., number of eggs in a clutch) and the proportion of females of reproductive size that are likely to have spawned within 24 hours of collection (as determined by the hydrated status of the eggs) are collected monthly at Wheeler North Reef, San Mateo, and Barn during the spawning season (June through September) and used to evaluate this standard.
 A resampling approach is used to statistically determine whether Wheeler North Reef met this performance standard for a given year (Appendix 2).
 This approach provides a method to estimate the variance and provides a basis for the calculation of a p-value.
 Because larger individuals tend to produce more eggs, the production of eggs is scaled to the body length to obtain a standardized measure of fecundity for each species at each reef.

-For each reef, a species-specific estimate of standardized fecundity is combined with a species-specific estimate of the proportion of individuals spawning to obtain a four-year running average of the Fecundity Index that is averaged across all target species to weigh each species and year equally (Appendix 2).
-The fouryear running average of the Fecundity Index for each reef for a given year is calculated as the median of the resampled distribution of the four-year running average for that year.
-For fish reproductive rates at Wheeler North Reef to be considered similar to that at reference reefs, the four-year running average of its Fecundity Index must be similar to that at the reference reefs (as per the methods described in Section 2.4) for Wheeler North Reef to meet this performance standard for any given year.
+For each reef, a species-specific estimate of standardized fecundity is combined with a species-specific estimate of the proportion of females spawning to obtain a four-year running average of the Fecundity Index that is averaged across all target species to weigh each species and year equally (Appendix 2).
+The four-year running average of the Fecundity Index for each reef for a given year is calculated as the median of the resampled distribution of the four-year running average for that year.
+The four-year running average of the median Fecundity Index for Wheeler North Reef must be similar to that of the reference reefs (as per the methods described in Section 2.4) for Wheeler North Reef to meet this performance standard for any given year.